Is Pulmozyme® (dornase alfa) Right for Me?

-In a study of patients 5 years and older taking Pulmozyme daily,
+In a study of patients 5 years and older with forced vital capacity (FVC) greater than or equal to 40%:

-patients showed fewer lung infections requiring IV antibiotics and an improvement in lung function compared with those not taking Pulmozyme.
+Patients taking Pulmozyme daily showed fewer lung infections requiring IV antibiotics and an improvement in lung function compared with those not taking Pulmozyme

-A prospective, randomized, placebo-controlled study evaluated the effects of once-daily and twice-daily administration of Pulmozyme on exacerbations of respiratory symptoms requiring IV antibiotics and on pulmonary function.
-A total of 968 adults and children five years of age or older with CF were treated for 24 weeks as outpatients.
+A prospective, randomized, placebo-controlled study evaluated the effects of once-daily and twice-daily administration of Pulmozyme on exacerbations of respiratory symptoms requiring IV antibiotics, and on pulmonary function.
+The study assessed adults and children five years of age or older with CF who had baseline FVC greater than or equal to 40% of predicted and were receiving standard therapies for cystic fibrosis.
+A total of 968 patients were treated for 24 weeks as outpatients with placebo (325 patients), 2.5 mg of Pulmozyme once a day (322 patients), or 2.5 mg of Pulmozyme twice a day (321 patients).

 More than 80% of patients with CF are prescribed Pulmozyme each year.